brunocuevas/arcadespots3/README.md

 ## Usage

 arcadeSpots3 requires specific parameters for each simulation, that must be stored in the form of a JSON dictionary.
-It is possible to obtain a sample of the parameters file using

-    import arcadeSimulator
-    import json
-    f = open('sample_parameters.json', 'w')
-    f.write(json.dumps(arcadeSimulator.parametersDict,
-        indent = 4, sort_keys = True))
-    f.close()
+The parameters employed in the simulations of the published article are available at:

+	parameters/_2022/

 ![arcadeSpots3_parameters](./doc/arcadeSpots3_inputParameters.png)